microsoft/nni/docs/en_US/Tutorial/WebUI.md

 Click the tab "Intermediate Result" to see the lines graph.

 ![](../../img/webui-img/trials_intermeidate.png)

 We set a filter function for the intermediate result graph because that the trials may have many intermediate results in the training progress.
-You need to provide three data if you want to use the filter button to see the trend of some trial.
+You need to provide data if you want to use the filter button to see the trend of some trial.

 What data should be written in the first input?
 Maybe you find an intermediate count those trials became better or worse.
 In other word, it's an important and concerned intermediate count.
 Just input it into the first input.

 After selecting the intermeidate count, you should input your focus metric's range on this intermediate count.
 Yes, it's the min and max value.
 Like this picture, I choose the intermeidate count is 9 and the metric's range is 60-80.

-As a result, I filter these trials the metric's range is 20-60 on the 13 intermediate count.
+As a result, I filter these trials that the metric's range is 20-60 on the 13 intermediate count.

 ![](../../img/webui-img/filter_intermediate.png)
 ## View trials status